sackrin/schemaly/README.md

     ])
 });

-// Create a reactor to handle applying data to the schema const reactor = Reaction({
+// Create a collider to handle applying data to the schema const collider = Collision({
-    // Add the profile we are reacting with
+    // Add the profile we are collideing with
-    atom: profile,
+    model: profile,
-    // Add the scope for this reaction
+    // Add the scope for this collide
     scope: ["r"],
-    // Add the roles for this reaction
+    // Add the roles for this collide
     roles: ["guest"]
 });

-// Apply the data to the schema and dump the values reactor
+// Apply the data to the schema and dump the values collider
     .with({
         first_name: "Johnny",
         surname: "Smith"
     })
-    .react()
+    .collide()
-    .then(reactor.dump)
+    .then(collider.dump)
     .then(values => {
         // Returns { first_name: 'Johnny' }
         console.log(values);